 Paul Pyungsoo Kim, more often known as Kim Soo or Grandmaster Kim Soo, was born in Seoul in 1939.
-During his childhood, the war caused his family to move around often, including a remote village in the mountains of what is today North Korea.
+During his childhood, the war caused his family to move around often, including to a remote village in the mountains of what is today North Korea.
 To defend himself from bullies at his new schools, he began to study martial arts.
 He received his first-degree black belt at 13 years old.
 He continued to study martial arts during his time at Han Kuk University of Foreign Studies, where he received a Bachelor's degree in Russian Language and Literature.
-After opening a martial arts school in Seoul, Kim emigrated to Houston in 1968.
+After opening a martial arts school in Seoul, Kim immigrated to Houston in 1968.
 Choosing Houston intentionally to be a "pioneer," Kim spent his first year in Houston living in his studio, the dojang.
-After obtaining permanent residency, he invited his wife and young son the following year.
-Granmaster Kim Soo is the founder of Chayon Ryu "Natural Way" Martial Arts, and has been recognized around the world.
-He has served as the Korean correspondent for Black Belt Magazine and named Summa Cum Laude Professor at Rice University.
-He currently continues to travel around the world for demonstrations, workshops and judging competitions, and hold class at his headquarters in Houston.
+After obtaining permanent residency, he brought his wife and young son the following year.
+Grandmaster Kim Soo is the founder of Chayon Ryu "Natural Way" Martial Arts and has been recognized around the world.
+He has served as the Korean correspondent for Black Belt Magazine and was named Summa Cum Laude Professor at Rice University.
+He currently continues to travel around the world for demonstrations, workshops, and judging competitions, and hold class at his headquarters in Houston.